AntumMT/mod-sounds/README.md

 ### Description:

 A [Minetest][] mod that provides a set of free sounds & methods.

+What is the purpose of this mod?
+There are three ideas behind `sounds`:

-It is intended as a more universal method for adding sounds to games rather than depending on [MTG & default][default] for sounds only.
+1. It is intended as a more universal method for adding sounds to games rather than depending on [MTG & default][default] for sounds only.
+It is completely compatible with default sounds.
+The same methods called in `default` to set node sounds, like `default.node_sound_stone_defaults`, are implemented & it can be installed in parallel. *Section: [Replacement for default](#replacement-for-default)*
+2. It is simply a well of sounds.
+Many sound files are provided & can be used with [minetest.sound_play](https://minetest.gitlab.io/minetest/minetest-namespace-reference/#sounds) just as normal.
+There is also a wrapper function, `sounds.play`, that does its best to verify that a sound played successfully.
+If so, it will return a sound handle ID.
+Otherwise it will return `nil`.
+It also caches all loaded mod sounds after server startup in `sounds.cache` table.
+So sound files can easily be checked for existence. *Section: [Checking for Existing Sounds](#checking-for-existing-sounds)*
+3. It adds callable sound groups that can be used to play specified individual sounds, or a random sound in the group.
+The benefit to this is that the file naming convention is irrelivent.
+The only thing that matters is that the sound file is registered with the group. *Section: [Playing Sounds Manually](#playing-sounds-manually)*

 <img src="screenshot.png" alt="icon" width="200" />